Operating Principles – HBVF

 Belt Tensioning, Belt Alignment, and Belt Steering are separate assemblies designed to ensure reliable tracking of the filter fabric belt at belt speeds up to 70 feet per minute.

-The Micronics Engineered Filtration Group offers modular as well as fully assembled horizontal belt vacuum filters, to best manage the installation cost and available area for the filtration equipment.
+The Micronics Engineered Filtration Group offers modular as well as fully assembled horizontal belt vacuum filters (HBVF), to best manage the installation cost and available area for the filtration equipment.

 For medium filtering, fast-settling slurries with the following characteristics: